SubhodeepSamanta/EcoLoop/README.md

-# Renture
+# EcoLoop
-Renture is a full stack project made for Technopia 2.0
+This Project is for Hack The Hills Hackathon